graphql/graphql-wg/rfcs/SemanticNullability.md

   - 🚫 Using non-null in more positions will change the error boundary positions when error propagation is enabled.
 - [H][criteria-h]
   - ✅ Implementation and spec simplicity.
+- [I][criteria-i]
+  - ✅ No change
+- [J][criteria-j]
+  - ✅ No change
+- [K][criteria-k]
+  - ✅ No change
+- [L][criteria-l]
+  - ✅ No change
+- [M][criteria-m]
+  - ✅ No change
+- [N][criteria-n]
+  - 🚫 Solution actually decreases value when error propagation is enabled due to lowered resilience to errors.
+- [O][criteria-o]
+  - 🚫 Changing fields to strictly non-null causes errors to propagate further, a breaking change.
+(Duplicate of G.)
+- [P][criteria-p]
+  - 🚫 Though the solution states it encourages the adoption of non-null, doing so is a breaking change for existing clients and so adopters are likely to hesitate when marking some semantically non-nullable positions as such